 Jaipur is one of the most popular cities in India, which is not only the capital of Rajasthan but attracts tourists throughout the year with its beauty and delicious food.
-If you’re fond of the immense wealth of history, heritage, art and culture then this heritage city is perfect for you.
+If you’re fond of the immense wealth of history, heritage, art, and culture then this heritage city is perfect for you.
 The city is also popular for destination weddings.

 If you are in Jaipur and have returned home without seeing the sensuous folk dance of a Rajasthani tribe, whose name is Kalbeliya then your journey is incomplete.
 According to Kalbelias, this dance is done to celebrate a joyous occasion.
 The unique graceful moves & swirls of this dance make it even more eye-catching and appealing.
-First time when I saw it in Amer fort, I couldn’t keep my eyes away from the unique steps of Kalbeliya.
+The first time when I saw it in Amer fort, I couldn’t keep my eyes away from the unique steps of Kalbeliya.

 Have you heard of the Golden Triangle?
 Along with Delhi and Agra, Jaipur is part of the Golden Triangle, where one can feel the essence of the royal aura.

 The pink color makes this city very romantic and beautiful.
 The heritage city is popular for its ancient forts, exquisite restaurants, delicious cuisines, elegant charms, historic markets, lavish decorations, and much more.
 Therefore, the city is perfect for lovers and honeymoon couples to cherish the moments of love and coming together.

 I have shared my fascination with each place that you should visit.
 If you are heading to Jaipur, all of my blogs on Jaipur would surely be helpful to you.
 My personal opinion is to travel for at least 3 days without too much congestion.